Mission & Identity

 Combining rigorous applied science with philosophical discipline.
 The best engineering decisions require slowing down — the friction is the point.

-Formed between Casablanca and Paris.
+Raised in Nîmes, in the south of France, with Moroccan roots.
 Disciplined by the tatami.
 Drawn equally to algorithms, literature, and the open sea.

 About